lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 powerful method for data visualisation and quality control.
-Another application uses hierarchical clustering to summarise the relation between marker proteins using he `mrkHClust` function, where the euclidean distance bewteen average class-specific profiles is used to produce a dendrogramme describing a simple relationship between the sub-cellular classes (Figure [fig:mrkHclust]).
+Another application uses hierarchical clustering to summarise the relation between marker proteins using he `mrkHClust` function, where the euclidean distance between average class-specific profiles is used to produce a dendrogramme describing a simple relationship between the sub-cellular classes (Figure [fig:mrkHclust]).
 The `mrkHClust` uses the same defaults as all other function, using the `markers` feature variable to define marker proteins.
 In the code chunk, we adapt the figure margins to fully display the class names.

 `      `\

 ![Hierarchical clustering of the average marker profiles summarising the relation between organelles profiles.](figure/hclust-1)